 I like going shopping by myself.
 I like going to the movies by myself.
 I like going out to eat by myself.
 I like being able to change my plans at the last minute and have it affect no one but me.

-As introverts, many of us are content with our own company.
-We are never truly alone because we are always exploring our own thoughts — and some of us are constantly creating new worlds inside our heads.
+We introverts are content with our own company.
+We are never truly alone because we are always exploring our own thoughts and emotions, as well as creating new worlds inside our heads.
 So, being physically alone isn’t that big of a deal.

 People Don’t Have to Like Me